 The homilies project was developed so that a congregation can engage in study and discussion of the lectionary when a Priest or Reader are not available to lead the service.
 The files include the gospel reading, details of the other readings for the week, the homily itself which can be read out loud, discussion points and the collect for the week.
 They are written by a variety of people, including our bishops and archdeacons, and they are intended to be used by lay leaders who are not authorised to preach.

-The Walesby Group is able to call upon the resources of two clergy licensed to their churches, supported by a wide team of lay and retired ministers.
+The Walesby Group is able to call upon the resources of three clergy licensed to their churches, supported by a wide team of lay and retired ministers.
 In addition to his role as Rector for the Middle Rasen Group, Revd Bryan Dixon is now Priest in Charge for the parishes of the Walesby Group and the Barkwith Group of parishes.

 (For specific parish enquiries, please see the contact details on the website A Church Near You)

-Tuesday 16th September: 6pm - Iona Reflective Holy Communion
+Tuesday 3rd March: 3pm - Iona Reflective Holy Communion

-at Claxby Village Hall (refreshments from 5:30pm)
+at Claxby Village Hall (refreshments from 2:30pm)

 There are a wide range of theological opinions within the church, this article reflects the views of the author